khoitnm/language-note/README.md

-language-note!
+language-topic!
 ==============
 An application for learning languages.

-> With this project, a user can note his own vocabularies, phrases, idioms in any lessons, books.
+> With this project, a user can topic his own vocabularies, phrases, idioms in any lessons, books.
 > After that, he can test his vocabularies.
 The test will show some explanations and then the user has to recall the correct vocabularies, phrases.
 > The user will get a score for each words, the words with the most failure answers will be more likely to appear in later tests.
 >